Why You Should Try Yoga

 called poses.
 You may prefer a certain type, depending on your goals and fitness level:

-force.
 It emphasizes strengthening and purifying the body.
-It involves physical
+It involves physical postures

-props like wooden blocks, straps, chairs, bolsters, and blankets to help you
+like wooden blocks, straps, chairs, bolsters, and blankets to help you achieve and

 Ashtanga yoga.
 This kind of yoga is sometimes called ashtanga vinyasa or power yoga.
 It's intense

-series of postures in 1 continuous, flowing movement.
-You link the motions to
+of postures in 1 continuous, flowing movement.
+You link the motions to breathing patterns.

-Bikram yoga involves a set of 26 postures that you practice twice per session.
+yoga involves a set of 26 postures that you practice twice per session.
+First you

-First you do standing and balance poses.
-Then you do back bends, forward bends,
+do standing and balance poses.
+Then you do back bends, forward bends, and twisting

 Restorative yoga.
 This type of yoga does not use active postures.
 It focuses instead on the relaxation